 The implementation of the program was preceded by a series of analyses which had been carried out by the Unit for Social Innovation and Research “Shipyard” Foundation.
 Consultations with domestic and foreign experts were held.
 Information collected on the progress made by NGOs in the ICT field and on the knowledge and qualifications of their staff in that area has been made available.

-An important part of the program is the annual international “Sector 3.0” conference, held in Warsaw.
+An important part of the program are annual international conferences – “Sector 3.0” Festivals – held in Warsaw.
 They gather representatives of non-governmental organizations, ICT professionals from business circles, politicians, academics as well as foreign experts (including representatives of the USA, Great Britain, South Korea and India).
-They constitute a platform for the exchange of information about current trends in the wide ICT and Internet use in social/civic activities.
-In 2012-2017, over 3,300 people participated in the six editions of the annual “Sector 3.0” conference held in Warsaw.
+They constitute a platform for the exchange of information about current trends in the ICT and Internet use in social/civic activities.
+In 2012-2018, 4,000 people participated in the 8 editions of the annual “Sector 3.0” conference held in Warsaw.

 The Foundation has disbursed $1,841,828, including $349,230 for the current edition of the program.